grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/annotation-queries.md

 ### Test the annotation editor

 If your data source plugin implements a custom annotation editor, you can write tests that verify that the editor works as expected.
-If you haven't implemented a custom editor, then the plugin will use the built-in in editor.
-In that case, you don't need to write tests.
+If you haven't implemented a custom editor, then the plugin uses the built-in editor.
+In that case, it's not necessary to write tests.

 The following example is a simple smoke test that verifies that a custom annotation editor loads.